NimaChartab/nimachartab.github.io/_pages/about.md

 ---
 <p style="text-align:justify;">

 I am currently a postdoctoral fellow at the <a href="https://obs.carnegiescience.edu">Carnegie Observatories</a>.
-My research focuses primarily on analyzing comprehensive spectroscopic and photometric galaxy surveys, enhanced with advanced artificial intelligence techniques, to study the formation and evolution of galaxies across diverse cosmic environments.
+My research focuses primarily on analyzing comprehensive spectroscopic and photometric galaxy surveys, enhanced with artificial intelligence techniques, to study the formation and evolution of galaxies across diverse cosmic environments.
 I use a variety of methodologies, including large-scale distribution of galaxies and Lyman-Alpha tomography, to detect clusters of galaxies and their progenitors, known as protoclusters.
 I study how these extreme environments influence the evolution of galaxies, including but not limited to their star formation and metal enrichment histories.</p>

 <p style="text-align:justify;">